OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 We also provide **references** with a detailed description of the different :ref:`configuration files <oned_conf>`, and :ref:`logging and debugging reports <log_debug>` of the OpenNebula services.

 Step 4.
-Operate your Coud
+Operate your Cloud
 ===============================================

 4.1.
 Define a Provisioning Model